 Join the National Air and Space Museum for Sally's Night to explore the wonder of our universe.
 Use the Sally's Night Celebration Guide, full of activities for the whole family, to join the celebration from wherever you are, and share on social media how you #ShineLikeSally.

 Sally Ride lived her life with extraordinary energy, passion, curiosity and joy.
 All astronauts lead exciting lives, but some are larger than life even before they reach for the stars.
 Whether in the classroom or on the tennis court, in the lab or on the launch pad—it was clear from the start that Dr. Ride would reach great heights.

-The evening of June 18 marks the anniversary of just one exciting episode of Sally’s extraordinary life—the first night she looked back at Earth from space and experienced the special exhilaration and joy that energy, focus, and passion can bring to those who reach for the stars.
+Each June we mark the anniversary of one exciting episode of Sally’s extraordinary life—the first night she looked back at Earth from space and experienced the special exhilaration and joy that energy, focus, and passion can bring to those who reach for the stars.
 Early interests and clear role models can lead to excellence in any field—particularly science, technology, engineering, and math, where not even the sky's the limit.

 Sally's Night Celebration Guide